bccsa/luminary/app/README.md

-# App
+# Luminary App

-This is the frontend of the ActiveChristianity app.
-It's a Vue app that runs both in the browser and as a "native" app on mobile phones using Capacitor.
+This is the frontend of the Luminary app.
+It's an offline-first Vue app that runs both in the browser and as a "native" app on mobile phones using Capacitor.

 ## Local setup